Pillars of Sand

 Disclaimer: I do not own any of these characters or parts of this story line.
 They belong to the brains of The Whedon and The Kripke.

 Rating: R/FR18 (very dark themes, violence, torture, sexual content, language)

 Author’s Notes: Second story in The Pillars Trilogy.
 I highly recommend

 you read Pillars of Salt before you read this.
 I tried to cover some ground from that fic although it might confuse more than help if you haven’t read PoS1.
 This story will be darker than PoS1.
 I am taking elements from the first episode of SPN S6 - please think of this fic as a sort of lead into what S6 becomes although there are spoilers for later S6.
 I used some elements of the book The Lost Slayer by Christopher Golden as well.

 Timeline: Set in the year between S5 and S6 of Supernatural.
 Post S7 of Buffy.
 I don’t go into comic canon.

 Feedback: Always appreciated!
 Thank you for the response to Pillars of Salt, I hope this one doesn’t disappoint!

-Dean is trying to live the normal Joe life he promised he would after Sam’s leap into the cage with Lucifer but he is plagued with guilt, regret and thoughts of the woman he really wants.
-His world gets turned upside down when he runs into her again only to find that he wasn’t the only one left with a souvenir from their last meeting.
+.
+Dean is trying to live the “normal” life he promised he would after Sam’s leap into the cage but he is plagued with guilt, regret and memories that shouldn't be.
+Enter Buffy with a few souvenirs that shouldn't be of her own...

 *“I guess… the feeling that I wasn’t really here.
 It was like… when I clawed my way out of that grave, I left something behind.
 Part of me.
 I just… I don’t understand…”